drj11/scar/README.md

 (SCAR is the Scientific Committee on Antarctic Research).
 GHCN-M, Global Historical Climatology Network Monthly, is a collection of meteorological data covering the globe.
-It is well known and well used, there are likely to be many programs that understand the GHCN-M data format, hence there is some value in providing other datasets, SCAR READER, in this format.
+It is well known and well used; there are likely to be many programs that understand the GHCN-M data format, hence there is some value in providing other datasets, SCAR READER, in this format.